mminella/RecommendationEngine/README.md

     ```

 #### Import job results into db
----
 Once the data has been preprocessed on Hadoop, we'll move the results into the database for use by the website using Spring XD.

 1. From the Spring XD shell, create a the new job.
-It's important to note that in order for this job to work correctly, the code in Spring XD [PR 729](https://github.com/spring-projects/spring-xd/pull/729) be included or equivilent.
-Without this, the hdfsjdbc job won't support tab delimited files.

     ```
     xd:> job create hdfsExport --definition "hdfsjdbc --resources=/xd/hdfsImport/postsResults/part-r-* --names=item_id_a,item_id_b,similarity --tableName=taste_item_similarity --delimiter='\t'" --deploy